Stefan Arestis | Jun 10, 2017 | 0

 You can guarantee you’ll have a jam-packed fun night out here, as party animal Sebastien found out:

-2. Gay friendly places to stay in Seminyak
+2. Gay friendly hotels in Seminyak

 There are many gay friendly hotels in Seminyak and even a few exclusively male only places where your Grindr will probably crash.
 Here’s the 2 that stood out for us: